oracle-livelabs/developer/visual-builder/studio/extend-apps/create-appui/create-appui.md

 We're now ready to build a simple App UI that allows users to search for an employee, based on data that we'll get from Human Capital Management (HCM).

+Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:

 * Create an App UI
 * Connect your extension to Oracle Cloud App data
-* Set up your App UI to filter and display data
+* Set up the App UI to filter and display data

+### Prerequisites

+This lab assumes you have all previous labs successfully completed.

 ## Task 1: Create an App UI

 Start by creating an App UI that takes the form of VB Studio pages and flows.
-A *flow* is just a way to keep related pages together.

 1. In the **App UIs** pane, click **+ App UI**: